 2. Do you have a range of security barrier options for me to look at or not?

 Security barriers have come a long way over the decades that Trellidor has been in business.
 In terms of security barrier style, there is so much more to choose from other than sliding steel gates and fixed burglar bars.

 Ask the security gate installer about their design options and each one’s strengthening features.
 A good security consultant will be able to advise you on the optimum choice in terms of your budget and security requirements.

 You may, for example, prefer a roller shutter to a sliding gate in your passage to create a safe zone.
 Or you may want see-through security screens next to your sliding doors that lead onto the patio so that you don’t lose the view of the garden.

 Security screens are a useful option for your front door if you are doing your shopping online during the Covid-19 pandemic.
 It acts as a physical barrier between you and whoever delivers your purchases.
 You can still see the delivery person clearly and converse through the see-through mesh screen.
 With your masks on, of course.

-Perhaps you just want something just to keep monkeys or baboons out, like Polycarbonate Bars.
+Perhaps you just want something just to keep monkeys or baboons out, like Poly Guard.
 Or you may love aluminium louvre shutter doors and have been on the look-out for a product that can take the place of burglar bars and blinds in one pretty product.